 Tip #3: Bring people to help you out!

-It’s pretty tiring to spend all day at a fair, so having people around to help and watch your stall while you check out the other displays is super helpful.
+It’s pretty tiring to spend all day at a fair, so having people around to help and watch your stall while you check out the other displays, get food, or go to the bathroom, is super helpful.

 Tip #4: Set reasonable expectations